LIVR-VUB/IA-20q-REGE-2D/README.md

 ### Part 1: Segmentation (HPC/GPU)

 Use the container downloaded in Step 2 to run Cellpose segmentation on your raw TIFF images.
-*(Note: Specific SLURM submission scripts for this step are typically located in `01_Cellpose_segment` or adapted from template scripts.)*
+*(Note: Specific SLURM submission scripts for this step are typically located in `01_Cellpose_segment` or adapted from template scripts.)*.
+Inside the `01_Cellpose_segment` folder there is an SLURM job script which can be repurposed as shell script to run the whiole pipeline.

 ### Part 2: Downstream Analysis (Quantification & Classification)